Aoi sanmyaku

 Aoi sanmyaku (青い山脈) is a 1949 black-and-white Japanese film directed by Tadashi Imai.
 It is based on Yōjirō Ishizaka's novel of the same name, which was first published in serialised form in 1947.

 Plot

 After defending Shinko, student at a rural girls' high school, for seeing a young man from the village, teacher Yukiko, who has just been transferred from Tokyo, finds herself in opposition to the conservative faculty and villagers.

 Cast

 Production and legacy

 Aoi sanmyaku was released in two parts, part one on July 19, 1949, part two one week later, and was highly successful both with the audience and the critics.

 The film's popular theme song theme was sung by Ichiro Fujiyama and Mitsue Nara.
 Ishizaka's novel was adapted again in 1957, 1975 and 1988.

-Reception

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.